← Back to 史記

 使

-Someone submitted a memorial accusing Xin Yuan Ping, saying that the qi and god matters he had spoken of were all fraud.
-He sent Ping to the officials for investigation and executed Xin Yuan Ping.
-From this time afterward, Emperor Wen neglected matters of correcting the calendar, clothing colors, and spirits bright.
-And for the Wei Yang and Chang Gate Five Emperors, he made the sacrifice officials supervise and offer rites at the times, and he did not go there.
+Someone submitted a memorial accusing Xin Yuan Ping, saying that all his talk of auspicious qi and divine signs was fraudulent.
+He handed Xin Yuan Ping over to the officials for prosecution and executed him and exterminated his clan.
+From this time afterward, Emperor Wen lost interest in correcting the calendar, changing clothing colors, and dealing with spirits and omens.
+For the Five Emperors sacrifices at Weiyang and Changmen, he had the sacrifice officials supervise and present the seasonal rites, but he did not go there himself.

 51

 In the next year, the Xiongnu entered the border several times, and he raised troops to guard and defend.
-In later years, there was little that was not abundant.
+In the years that followed, harvests were often poor.

 52

-After several years, Emperor Xiaojing ascended the position.
-In the sixteenth year, the sacrifice officials each sacrificed according to the seasons of the year, as before, and nothing was newly established, until today's Son of Heaven.
+Years later, Emperor Xiaojing ascended the position.
+In the sixteenth year, the sacrificial officials continued to perform the seasonal sacrifices as before, and nothing new was established, down to the present Son of Heaven.

 53